 As well as running courses in London, David Farmer offers INSET to all primary schools across the UK, including whole-school training days and twilight sessions.
-He also presents workshops in schools and conferences abroad - including Portugal and Switzerland.
-He is a recommended tutor by the Independent Association of Prep Schools.
+He presents workshops and seminars at schools and conferences abroad - including France, Germany, Portugal and Switzerland.
+He is a recommended tutor by the Independent Association of Prep Schools and a featured speaker for the European Conference of International Schools (ECIS).

-A typical CPD session introduces teaching staff to a range of drama strategies, games and approaches which can be used to boost literacy and to create interactive learning opportunities across the curriculum.
+A typical CPD session introduces participants to a range of drama strategies, games and approaches which can be used to boost literacy and to create interactive learning opportunities across the curriculum.
 An opportunity is also given for staff to discuss and try out approaches linked to their current and upcoming topics and themes.
+Themes include: Bringing Shakespeare to Life, Drama Across the Curriculum, Drama for Language Learning and Drama for Literacy.
 The staff training day can easily be tailored to the requirements of the school.

-"After lunch we used fairy stories as a way into looking at role play and Teacher in Role.
-Each member of staff selected a character from a fairy story, as well as a problem faced by that character - and then introduced themselves in role to other characters.
-Teacher in Role proved to be not as difficult as some teachers may think!
-We explored how paintings and photographs of people can be used as a way into improvisation and a new adaptation of still images I have come up with called Picture Wizards for exploring a story for younger children."
+"After lunch we used traditional stories as a way of looking at role play.
+Teacher in Role proved to be easier than some teachers may think!
+We explored how paintings and photographs of people can be used as a way into improvisation and an adaptation of still images called Picture Wizards for exploring a story for younger children."

 Booking David to visit your school can be a very cost-effective way of training staff.